Skip to Content

 • Always keep him on a leash and preferably in your arms.

-Asking these questions when choosing a veterinarian and then following the suggestions about how to be a good client will ensure that you receive the best possible care from your veterinarian when you need it and you can develop a long and lasting relationship.
+Asking these questions when choosing a veterinarian and then following the suggestions about how to be a good client will ensure that you receive the best possible care from your veterinarian when you need it, and you can develop a long and lasting relationship.

 Puppy First Vet Visit

 Taking your dog to the vet for the first time can be a daunting experience for some new puppy owners.
-A new puppy vet check should be a happy experience for owner and puppy.
+A new puppy vet check should be a happy experience for the owner and the puppy.

 Take all records from the breeder when you go to the vet.
-Also provide a stool sample so your vet can check for the presence of parasites.
+Also, provide a stool sample so your vet can check for the presence of parasites.

 Puppy First Vet Visit Checklist